Nicolay-kr/cvet-bouquet/README.md

 # (if you cloned the repo from somewhere else, make sure to npm install first
 npm install)

-# Create .env file in cvet-bouquet-fe folder with next Environment Variables
+# Create .env file with next Environment Variables

 SANITY_PROJECT_ID=
 SANITY_DATASET=production